Connect with others who understand.

 3. Take Care of Your Mental Health

 Coping with the emotional impact of lymphoma can make fatigue worse.
 For example, depression can cause sleep disturbances and tiredness.
 Treatment for depression may include antidepressant medication or therapy.
-Talk therapy, such as cognitive behavioral therapy, can help decrease fatigue as you work on cancer-related issues such as stress, fear, and lack of social support, which may be making your fatigue worse.
+Talk therapy, such as cognitive behavioral therapy (CBT), can help decrease fatigue as you work on cancer-related issues such as stress, fear, and lack of social support, which may be making your fatigue worse.

 4. Explore New Drug Options for Treating Fatigue